 During 2017, the Syndicate entered into a new reinsurance arrangement, effective 1 January 2017, with a segregated account of Versutus, a Bermuda-domiciled special purpose reinsurer with which the Brit Group has an established relationship.
-During the year, the Syndicate ceded reinsurance premiums to Versutus amounting to US\$6.1m (2016: US\$nil).
-As at 31 December 2017 reinsurance reserves in respect of Versutus amounted to US\$7.1m (2016: US\$nil).
-Collateral available for immediate drawdown in the event of a default includes collateral for Versutus of up to US\$22.1m (2016: US\$nil).
+During the 2018 year, the Syndicate ceded reinsurance premiums to Versutus amounting to US\$8.9m (2017: US\$6.1m).
+As at 31 December 2018 reinsurance reserves in respect of Versutus amounted to US\$8.0m (2017: US\$7.1m).
+Collateral available for immediate drawdown in the event of a default includes collateral for Versutus of up to US\$21.3m (2017: US\$22.1m).